 - If the victim was unharmed or sustained minor injuries, the defendant will be ordered to pay a fine and/or serve up to fifteen (15) years in prison.

 - If the victim suffers serious bodily injury, the defendant will be ordered to pay a fine and/or serve up to twenty-five (25) years in prison.

-- If the victim dies, the defendant will be ordered to pay a fine and/or serve a life sentence or be sentenced to capital punishment in Nevada.
+- If the victim dies, the defendant will be ordered to pay a fine and/or serve a life sentence or be sentenced to capital punishment.

 Accused of a crime?
 Call a lawyer . . . .

-If you or someone you love is facing federal carjacking charges, please contact our Nevada federal criminal defense attorneys to discuss your matter for free.
+If you or someone you love is facing federal carjacking charges, please contact our federal criminal defense attorneys to discuss your matter.
 We will try to negotiate a charge reduction or dismissal so your record stays clean.
 Otherwise, we will zealously litigate the case at trial in pursuit of a full acquittal.

 In California?
 See our article on Penal Code 215C PC.